Pre-supernova O-C shell mergers could produce more $^{44}\mathrm{Ti}$ than the explosion: Results

-Despite the shared chain of production, \Fig{OCmerger_Ti44} shows \titanium[44] production is dependent on the mixing conditions of the merger.
-Only models with the highest entrainment rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$ and a boosted 3D-inspired mixing profile show significant increase to the production of \titanium[44] compared to the pre-explosive production of the $\unit{15}{\Msun}$, $Z=0.02$ model from~\cite{ritterNuGridStellarData2018}. \titanium[44] production is also monotonic with mixing speed for the 3D-inspired mixing profiles.
-Despite having the same entrainment rate, the MLT and quenched mixing cases show a decrease in \titanium[44] production compared to the pre-explosive model.
+Despite the shared chain of production, \Fig{OCmerger_Ti44} shows \titanium[44] production is dependent on the mixing conditions of the merger to bring sufficient amounts of material to hotter temperatures.
+Without entrainment, the \oxygen[] shell does not produce high amounts of \titanium[44].
+Entrainment of \carbon[]-shell material supplies a significant source of \calcium[43] to boost production of \scandium[44].
+However, the MLT and quenched mixing scenarios show a decrease in \titanium[44] production compared to the pre-explosive model despite high entrainment.
+Only models with highest two entrainment rates and a boosted 3D-inspired mixing profile show a significant increase to the production of \titanium[44] compared to the pre-explosive production of the $\unit{15}{\Msun}$, $Z=0.02$ model from~\cite{ritterNuGridStellarData2018}.
+In fact, \titanium[44] production is monotonic with mixing speed for the 3D-inspired scenarios.